Who Is Peter Lik®? | Most Famous Photographs | Peter Lik® Galleries | Alternatives & Similar Styles

 The success of Peter's Maui gallery was a turning point in Lik’s business career, causing demand for his work to soar.
 By 2010 he not only had multiple US based galleries but also started to focus on single edition photographs for high net worth collectors.
-His photo “One” sold for $1 million dollars in 2010, followed by the world record-breaking sale of “Phantom” for $6.5 million dollars in 2014.
+His photograph “One” sold for $1 million dollars in 2010, followed by the world record-breaking sale of “Phantom” for $6.5 million dollars in 2014.
 Peter was not well known to the general public at this time, but after the Weather Channel produced the TV show “From the Edge” starring Lik his popularity increased dramatically.
 Fast forward to 2020 and Lik now has 14 USA galleries, his own production facility in Las Vegas and has sold over $700 million in photo prints.
 Still traveling up to 3 months each year and adding new photographs to his massive portfolio, Lik is showing no signs of slowing down.

 Lik’s work itself is quite different than the photographs that typically captivate the high-end art world.
 To describe his work briefly, his images are bold, colorful, scenic and appeal to the masses.
 Many images are of recognizable landmarks, which tourists visiting his galleries connect with from past experiences.
 One does not need an art history degree to appreciate the work of Peter Lik, which is likely why he does so well.
 People feel nostalgia for places they have visited, or want to visit, and that drives sales.

 Some of the most famous Peter Lik® photographs include:

-- "Phantom" - A photo of a slot canyon with a light beam shining through taken in Antelope Canyon, Arizona.
+- "Phantom" - A photo of a slot canyon with a light beam shining through taken in Antelope Canyon, Arizona sold for $6.5 million dollars, becoming the most expensive photo ever sold.

 - "The One" - A photo of the reflection of trees in water during peak autumn color.